Resources Institutional Review Board

 - The IRB will review the proposal regarding the selection of the research participants.
 In addition, it will carefully evaluate proposals that include subjects from vulnerable populations such as children below 18 years of age, prisoners, mentally challenged persons, and pregnant women.

-- The IRB will review the method to be used for identification of participants, as well as the confidentiality of both the participants and the information provided by these participants.
+- The IRB will review the method to be used for the identification of participants, as well as the confidentiality of both the participants and the information provided by these participants.

 - The IRB will examine the informed consent process that will be used by the researchers.